awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 ### Working with the mysql\.lambda\_async Procedure to Invoke a Lambda Function<a name="AuroraMySQL.Integrating.Lambda.mysql_lambda_async"></a>

 The `mysql.lambda_async` procedure is a built\-in stored procedure that invokes a Lambda function asynchronously\.
-To use this procedure, your database user must have execute privilege on the `mysql.lambda_async` stored procedure\.
+To use this procedure, your database user must have `EXECUTE` privilege on the `mysql.lambda_async` stored procedure\.

 #### Syntax<a name="AuroraMySQL.Integrating.Lambda.mysql_lambda_async.Syntax"></a>